AdobeXD/plugin-docs/reference/scenegraph.md

   consistently.

 - Area Text / Auto-height text - The baseline is at a positive y value in local coordinates, and its local (0, 0) is the top left of _anchor point_ the areaBox.
 Text always flows to the right and down from this local origin regardless of justification.

-- Area Text / Auto-height text - The baseline is at a positive y value in local coordinates, and its local (0, 0) is the top left of the areaBox.
-Text always flows to the right and down from this local origin regardless of justification.

 &nbsp;<!-- prevent the bullet list above from running into this one -->
 * [Text](#Text)